bm98/FS20_HudBar/ReadMe.txt

 Changelog:

 V 0.73-B73
-- RERUN FacilityDataLoader !!! will use the new location in %appdata%\bm98ch\GenApt\db
+- RERUN FacilityDataLoader !!!
+- Please UPDATE V x.9 WASM Modules

 - Add Config Setting to hide the Bar when hovering MSFS label
 - Add Config Setting for HotKey to move the bar to another screen
-- Update FacilityDB, settings and map cache relocated to %appdata%\bm98ch\.. (as suggested my MS)
+- Add Flaps state audible Item (Flaps with callout for deg or handle index)
 - Update FacilityDataLoader to be more robust for MS2024
 - Update Map drawing algos
+- Update WASM Modules with current MSFS SDK
 - Fix HudBar startup exception for some user fonts settings which turned negative
 - Fix METAR support new API
+- Fix Imported Config does not persist
+- Fix MSFS Hotkeys not working

 - Update QuickGuides